commown/commown-odoo-addons/README.rst

 You may also want to customize following system parameters:

+- payment_slimpay_issue.payment_retry_after_days_number: the number of
+  days to wait before attempting a new payment when an issue enters the stage_warn_partner_and_wait column

 - payment_slimpay_issue.invoice_fee_after_trial_number: the number of
   payment issues without extra-fees invoiced to your customer